Behavior

 Moving to a new home, having visitors, or staying at another home bring about stress and aggressive behavior.

-Dogs can experience stress due to switching homes, the sudden absence of an owner, new people in the home, new pets in the home, and more.
 If your dog’s aggressive behavior began after a change in their routine, this could be the cause of their aggression.
+Stability, reassurance, and gradual exposure to new situations can help them adjust.

 An older dog is prone to more complications that arise with age.
 Be patient and gentle when they begin this behavior.

 If you notice heightened aggression in your dog once they enter senior years, it’s best to discuss this occurrence with your veterinarian.
-Your vet can potentially diagnose any condition that is causing your pet distress, as well as offer ways to bring them comfort in their senior years.
+Your vet can potentially diagnose any condition that is causing your pet distress and offer ways to bring them comfort in their senior years.

-What To Do If Your Dog Suddenly Becomes Aggressive
+What To Do If Your Dog Turns Into A Rage Machine

 Though some aggression can seem cute, it is substantial to promptly and correctly address the behavior to avoid injury.